AuScope/geomodelportal/README.md

 **NB: It is not fully developed, still a work in progress!**

+But you can see what it looks like here: http://geomodels.auscope.org/

 This project is a website that is designed to display geological models and their associated information in 3d.

 It is broadly based on these: